diamond-diadem/diamond-diadem.github.io/content/en/documentation/by-container/quantum-espresso.md

 ---
-title:  How to use Quantum Espresso Apptainer image?
+title:  How to use Quantum ESPRESSO Apptainer image?
-linkTitle: Quantum Espresso tutorial
+linkTitle: Quantum ESPRESSO tutorial
 weight: 3
 ---